 Have You Ever Cooked A Fake Turkey?

 Cranberry Sauce Recipe

 What would turkey be without cranberry sauce?
 I feel just the same way about fake turkey-- it should still have a lovely cranberry sauce or cranberry relish to go with it.
 The humble cranberry is a healing berry.
 Did you know that the flavenoids in cranberries is said to inhibit bacteria from sticking to the walls of the bladder? (but if you are drinking cranberry juice, consume only the unsweetened variety because refined sugar, high fructose corn sugars, and sugar facsimiles will only promote more bacteria to form).
 There is also some indication that cranberries have a compound in them that will prevent the build-up of plaques in the arterial walls, thus preventing cardiovascular disease.
-Is that amazing or what?

 CRANBERRY SAUCE RECIPE